 I am not persuaded to award the Township's proposal to create the Horizon Direct Access 20/30 plan as the base plan for unit employees' healthcare and prescription coverage.
-First, I agree with the Township that, given the steeply spiraling cost of maintaining the current plans, it is not in the public interests to continue to maintain these plans for Township employees.
-If the current plans are left in place, the overall health care costs for Township employees will increase from \$2,198,586 to \$2,760,547 for a cost increase of \$561,961, placing an undue burden on the Employer's budget, and ultimately the taxpayer's.
+First, I agree with the Township that, given the steeply spiraling cost of maintaining the current plans, it is not in the public interest to continue to maintain these plans for Township employees.
+If the current plans are left in place, the overall health care costs for Township employees will increase from \$2,198,586 to \$2,760,547 for a cost increase of \$561,961, placing an undue burden on the Employer's budget, and ultimately on the taxpayers.
 Conversely, maintaining the present plans is also not in the interest of the police bargaining units.
-As premium costs increase, so too will employee contributions increase; sergeants are already paying between \$8,281.98 and \$11,084.68 in Chapter 78 contributions at the 35% level.
+As premium costs increase, so too will employee contributions increase; patrolmen at top pay are already paying between \$10,661 and \$9,856 in Chapter 78 contributions.
 Maintaining the existing plan would cause the employee contribution for family coverage to rise to \$13,921.50 at the projected 2017 increased premium rates.
-Indeed, the increase in healthcare contributions of \$2,837 consume all of the employees' 2017 salary increases of \$2,367 (\$118,346 current salary x 2%).
+Indeed, the 25.6% increase in the existing Horizon plan premiums will result in a concomitate increase in employee healthcare contributions of \$2,729 for the PPO 15 Plan and \$2,523 for the Direct Access 15 Plan.
+In fact, increases at these levels will more than eat up all of the employees' 2017 salary increases.
 This will not improve employee morale.